Prospective and Admitted Students FAQ

 A typical first-year engineering schedule includes four courses in the fall and five in the spring.
 In the fall, engineering students usually take physics, math, chemistry, and either a writing seminar or elective.
 In the spring, they continue physics and math and add computer programming and two electives (or one elective and a writing seminar).
 Students take the University writing requirement during either the fall or spring of freshman year.

 What about advanced placement credit?

 Princeton students may receive advanced placement in a variety of subjects.
-Calculus, chemistry, computer science, and physics are directly relevant to the B.S.E. curriculum and advanced placement credit in these areas may be used to satisfy the SEAS general requirements.
+Calculus, chemistry, and physics are directly relevant to the B.S.E. curriculum and advanced placement credit in these areas may be used to satisfy the SEAS general requirements.

 How do I decide on an engineering major?

 During freshman year, information sessions and open houses introduce students to various engineering disciplines.
 Undergraduate guides for each department are available online.
 EGR 194 (link) offers hands-on practical work that provides insight into several current engineering problems.
 Students consult with advisers and Interactors, who are juniors and seniors in the B.S.E. program.